FermionicChaos/geodesy/doc/Design.md

 subject : object

+- Subject should be synonymous with render target.
+That's all the subject class is.
 - A subject is a special type of object capable of perceiving and rendering its surrounding environment.
-- It is **not** necessarily the player or agent—it may be a camera, a debug tool, a VR headset feed, or a window-based rendering system.
+- It is **not** necessarily the player or agent—it may be a camera, a VR headset feed, or a window-based rendering system.
-- The term 'subject' refers to its role in projecting the scene, not controlling it.
+- The term 'subject' refers to its role in rendering the scene.
-- A subject may have behavior logic, but it is not inherently interactive.
 - Rendering in Geodesy is modular—each subject may define its own render target and method (e.g., offscreen render, GUI stage render, VR compositor).
-- The engine may contain multiple subjects in one or many stages, each observing or displaying the same or different views of the world.
+- The engine may contain multiple subjects in one or many stages, each observing or displaying the same or different views of the world, and sharing its render results in other stages.

 The way the Geodesy Engine processes these primitives is as follows.
 There exists the update thread which is logically the main game loop of the engine.
 It polls user input, processes user input, executes game logic, updates all stages in existence, and all objects in these stages.
 It then performs the proper physics such as collision.&#x20;